 Shave 2 (2026-04-30, 72h growth)

 On-face contact was still smooth and unfeeling — same as Shave 1 in that first half-second.
 But during WTG the drag was noticeably higher than Shave 1.
-Not the blade itself; lather and cut stubble were accumulating on the head, and I let them sit longer than I should have between strokes.
+Not the blade itself; lather and cut stubble were accumulating on the head, allowed to sit longer than they should have between strokes.

 That accumulation produced two events on WTG: a nick at the corner of the mouth (the head pulled across un-rinsed lather and tugged skin) and a weeper on the neck (insufficient pre-pass lubrication).
-My right side neck has spiral-pattern hair growth that nicks easily if the lather thins out.
-Both are technique-caused, not blade-caused.
+The right neck on this test subject has spiral-pattern hair growth that nicks easily when lather thins out.

-ATG, after I tightened up rinse cadence, completed cleanly.
+ATG, after rinse cadence tightened up, completed cleanly.
 No new nicks or weepers on the second pass.

 Alum stung at the two damaged points and stayed mild everywhere else.
 30 min: clean, mild tightness.
 4 hr: neutral.